Kamkmgamer/kamkmPDF/README.md

 ## 📄 License

-This project is proprietary and not open source.
-All rights reserved.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙌 Acknowledgments